 Figure 11 provides a first glimpse of the heterogeneity of the responses across the EU countries.
 We use the example of three large Member States, namely Germany, Spain and the UK, for which several uncertainty proxies are available.
 Besides the IQ_DISP indicator derived from the BCS, there is the aforementioned MU_GDP indicator derived from the SPF forecast errors and the EPU indicator of Baker et al. (2016).
 The results show that the impact of the uncertainty shock is much weaker in Germany than in Spain and the UK, irrespective of the uncertainty measure used.
 The responses of German GDP, consumption and investment are not statistically significant.
-By contrast, Spanish GDP and especially investment suffer a statistically significant decline after a shock to any of the three uncertainty indicators.
-Even consumption falls significantly (when the EPU is used).
+By contrast,18 Spanish GDP and especially investment suffer a statistically significantly (when the EPU is used).
 The impact of uncertainty shocks in the UK is very pronounced in the short term, as GDP and investment suffer a statistically significant decline (as does consumption when the IQ_DISP indicator is used), but unlike in Spain, where the impact of uncertainty on the real economy fades away only after several years, the UK economy recovers within two years.